 Before you do business with an online lender, do an internet search for the company name.
 (Tip: Try the “news” tab in google to see if the company has been mentioned in news articles.)

-You can also look up the domain name registration to see when a website was registered.
+You can look up the domain name registration to see when a website was registered.
 This may help you spot a site that is brand new and may have been created for unscrupulous purposes.

 Most importantly, before you enter any information on an online lender’s website, check for a padlock in the URL to make sure the site is secure.
 You can then click on the padlock to see if the security certificate is up to date.